 Introduction from Tim Warrillow, CEO

-This statement sets out the steps Fevertree Drinks plc and Fevertree Limited (“Fever-Tree”) has taken to mitigate the risk of modern slavery and human trafficking occurring within any part of our business or supply chain during the financial year ended 31 December 2018.
+This statement sets out the steps Fevertree Drinks plc and Fevertree Limited (“Fever-Tree”) have taken to mitigate the risk of modern slavery and human trafficking occurring within any part of our business or supply chain during the financial year ended 31 December 2020.

-The Group’s largely outsourced business model, underpinned by a handful of strong, well-established relationships with suppliers, bottlers and distributors, allows for scalability and operational flexibility whilst maintaining the high levels of quality control.
+The Group’s largely outsourced business model, underpinned by a handful of strong, well-established relationships with suppliers, bottlers and distributors, allows for scalability and operational flexibility whilst maintaining high levels of quality control.
+This year we have also integrated our German distributor into the Fever-Tree Group, bringing us to over 250 employees globally.

-We are committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
-Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to the implementation and enforcement of effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to working to ensure that there is no slavery or human trafficking in our supply chain or in any part of our business.
+Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to the implementation and enforcement of effective systems and controls to prevent and mitigate slavery and human trafficking from taking place anywhere in our supply chains.

-Our Social and Ethical Business Policy sets out the standards of employment that we expect our product and other major suppliers to conduct their business in line with.
-These standards are in accordance with the Ethical Trading Initiative Base Code and International Labour Organisation fundamental conventions.
-We require all product and major suppliers to sign up to this policy and to confirm annually that they are acting in accordance with it.
-We verify our supply chain working conditions via a combination of visits and self-assessment.
+Our Social, Ethical and Environmental Business Policy sets out the standards of employment that we expect our product and other major suppliers to conduct their business in line with.
+These standards include the Ethical Trading Initiative Base Code and are in accordance with International Labour Organisation fundamental conventions.
+We require all product and major suppliers to sign up to this policy and to periodically confirm that they are acting in accordance with it.
+We verify our supply chain working conditions via a combination of visits and self-assessment, using a risk-based approach.

 In addition, contractual commitments requiring compliance with the Modern Slavery Act are included in all new supplier contracts as they are signed.
 This includes obligations on suppliers to: comply with the Modern Slavery Act, conduct regular Modern Slavery risk assessments within their own supply chains, implement appropriate controls to prevent Modern Slavery, and notify Fever-Tree immediately if they become aware of any Modern Slavery within their supply chains.
 Suppliers that breach these obligations will face appropriate actions which could include termination.

 All our employees have a contract which sets out their working conditions, expected hours of work and salary.
 There is a staff handbook detailing policies, procedures, rights and benefits and all HR processes and policies are in line with UK employment laws.
-There are clearly set out disciplinary and grievance procedures, a Whistleblowing procedure and an Anti-Bribery and Corruption Policy.
+There are clearly set out disciplinary and grievance procedures, a Whistleblowing procedure and an Anti-Corruption and Bribery Policy.

-If we learn of any allegations of slavery or trafficking through our whistleblowing system or any other means we will act promptly and effectively in the best interest of the workers affected, which could mean the termination of the business relationship with the supplier concerned.
+If we learn of any allegations of slavery or trafficking through our whistleblowing system or any other means we will act promptly and effectively in the best interest of the workers affected to collaboratively understand and remedy the problem, which could ultimately mean the termination of the business relationship with the supplier concerned if appropriate.

 Tim Warrillow, CEO